J-A-S-M-I-N-J/diaspora/README.md

 ## Content

-+ All photos and graphic design on the page is our own.
++ All photos and graphic design on the page is shot and edited by Ammie Darbo (Diaspora Crew)

 + All bios and text/blog posts have been written by me.